kristinriebe/provenance-rave/readme-implementation-notes.md

     * It is unknown, how many steps one needs to go backwards.
     * There may be loops, i.e. one node of the provenance graph may be visited multiple times.

-I defined two main functions: `find_entity` and `find_activity`.
+I defined two main functions `find_entity` and `find_activity` to take care of finding relations for and entity/activity and following the linked entities/activities further.
+There is no need to follow agents.

 ## Prov-DAL
+The Prov-DAL interface is implemented at /provapp/provdal/ and can be used to retrieve provenance records for one or more entities or activities based on their ids.
+A form is availale at /provapp/provdalform for convenience to fill out the available parameters as described in the IVOA Provenance Working Draft.

-If a user asks for the provenance record of an entity with option "STEP=LAST", then I interprete it as one step *backwards in time*.
+If a user asks for the provenance record of an entity or activity with option "STEP=LAST", then I interprete it as one step *backwards in time*.
 I have cases where the backwards provenance of a data item is not recorded, only for the collection to which it belongs.
 With STEP=LAST I originally returned only 1 provenance relation for the data item, which did not include any "backwards" information (just the hadMember link).
 Now, in such a case, I track the collection's relations further until at least one wasGeneratedBy or one wasDerivedFrom link is found.

-The ID value for ProvDAL can now occur multiple times.
-It can be an entity or activity ID.
+The form currently does not support it, but it is possible to use the ID-parameter multiple times in a request to retrieve the provenance of more than one entity or activity at once.

+Currently, the Prov-DAL endpoint only supports PROV-N and PROV-JSON format.
+By choosing FORMAT=GRAPH instead, one can also get a webpage with a graphical representation of the retrieved provenance description using Javascript.

+The additional parameter MODEL is used to distinguish between serializing the data according to the IVOA or W3C Provenance Data Model.

 ## Implementing Collection